semiprime/pygenda/docs/known_issues.md

 * Many todo item properties are not implemented (due date, status etc.) and they can only be sorted by priority

-* Repeated entries UI missing many elements (more complete repeat by BYMONTHDAY, BYSETPOS, Monday & Wednesday every week, extra dates, hourly/minutely/secondly repeats).
+* Repeated event UI missing many elements (more complete repeat by BYMONTHDAY, BYSETPOS, Monday & Wednesday every week, extra dates, hourly/minutely/secondly repeats).
   See: https://icalendar.org/iCalendar-RFC-5545/3-3-10-recurrence-rule.html